icinganalysis/icinganalysis.github.io/content/NACA-TN-3396.md

 NACA-TN-3396 is cited once in the NACA Icing Publications Database [^3]:

 - von Glahn, Uwe H.: The Icing Problem, presented at Ottawa AGARD Conference.
-AG 19/P9, June 10-17 1955
+AG 19/P9, June 10-17 1955. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19700070487) [also reprinted in NASA-TM-81651, but there the reproduction quality is poor.]

 An online search found that NACA-TN-3396 is cited 3 times in the literature [^4].